• Skip to primary navigation

 Apple Cider Vinegar

 Like many other fermented foods, apple cider vinegar offers a variety of gut-positive bacteria that can help your digestive system perform at its best.
-However, apple cider vinegar benefits are much lower than other probiotic foods, so it’s important to consume probiotics from various sources.
+However, apple cider vinegar benefits are much lower than other probiotic foods, so consuming probiotics from various sources is important.

 What Are the Best Probiotic Foods for Gut Health?